facebook/ThreatExchange/README.md

 ## python-threatexchange

-An all-in-one python Library/CLI tool available on pypi under `threatexchange` which allows basic integration with ThreatExchange including matching on ThreatExchange data.
+A python Library/CLI tool available on pypi under `threatexchange` which allows basic integration with ThreatExchange and matching on ThreatExchange signals.

 ## PDQ and TMK Hashing Technologies

 ThreatExchange supports a variety of hashing algorithms for photos and videos.
 Two widely used algorithms are PDQ for photos and TMK for videos.
 The top-level folders `pdq` and `tmk` includes documentation and  implementation examples of these algorithms.

+## Hasher-Matcher-Actioner (HMA)

+This is a deployable project for bootstrapping content moderation, containing many subpieces.
+The initial capabilities support shared banks of image hashes kept in sync via ThreatExchange.
+Uses docker images (including proof-of-concept HMA-lite), as well as terraform configuration for setting up on AWS.

 ## Get All Available Data